-National iPod Day is celebrated on October 23 in the United States and celebrates the arrival of the device that changed the music world.
-Steve Jobs, the founder of Apple, introduced the iPod to the world on October 23, 2001.
-More than 400 models have been sold, bringing in huge profits!
-Users fondly remember the first iPod – let’s celebrate today!
+National iPod Day is celebrated on October 23 in the United States as a way of commemorating the remarkable device that changed the music world.
+On that day in 2001, Steve Jobs, the founder of Apple Inc., introduced the iPod to the public.
+Over the years, more than 400 models of iPods have been sold and have brought in large profits for the company.
+Many users fondly recall the first iPod and continue to use it to this day.

-- The output power of the first players reached 120 dB.
-Many countries did not like this indicator.
-For example, in France, the maximum power of devices should not exceed 100 dB.
+- The first iPods had an output power of 120 dB, which was too loud for countries like France, where the maximum output should not exceed 100 dB.

 National iPod Day is observed on October 23 each year.